keomanivong115/Wordle-Helper/README.md

 ## Features
 * Word recommender that suggests the best guess from previous guesses
 * Wordle pattern matching that eliminates invalid words after guesses
-* Binary Search Tree using insert, search, remove, and an in-order traversal
+* Uses a Binary Search Tree using insert, search, remove, and an in-order traversal

 <hr>